anthonyshew/adoptaplayer/content/blog/2020-07-23-announcing-our-first-round-of-player-grants.md

 [Send us a direct message on Instagram!](https://www.instagram.com/adoptanmilbplayer/)

+The last day that we will accept a nomination is 8/5/2020 so don't forget!

 ## About the Grants:

 We will have 3 grants available for this round of awards.
 They are as follows: